milena-t/PhD_chapter2/README.md

 * *Bruchidius siliquastri* (bs)
 * *Tribolium castaneum* (tc)

-*C. chinensis* was included in the analysis but not the plot because the assembly is so fragmented it is not helpful to visualize here.
+All species have the same karyotype: 9 autosomal pairs + XY. *C. chinensis* was included in the analysis but not the plot because the assembly is so fragmented it is not helpful to visualize here.

 ![synteny plot](data/images/synvisio_plot_Cmac_on_top.png)